PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

-  family-preserving combination: a sum of independent normals is another normal; a scalar shift, scale, or negation of a normal preserves the family; the sum of ``k`` i.i.d. exponentials with the same rate is an Erlang; a linear combination of disjoint random variables has closed-form mean and variance.
+  family-preserving combination: a sum of independent normals is another normal; a scalar shift, scale, or negation of a normal preserves the family; the sum of ``k`` i.i.d. exponentials with the same rate is an Erlang; independent same-rate gammas sum to a gamma; a linear combination of disjoint random variables has closed-form mean and variance.
 The result is exact.
 - **Monte Carlo fallback**, when no closed form applies, e.g. a product of two non-trivial random variables.
 The sampler draws independent values from each leaf, evaluates the arithmetic